Boosting College Success Among Men of Color: Promising Approaches and Next Steps | Full brief

-Dr. Victor Sáenz, executive director of Project MALES and associate professor at the University of Texas at Austin, served on the advisory committee for this report.
-To read the article from the Chronicle of Higher Education click here.
+Chronicle of Higher Education article coverage of the report.
+Dr. Victor Sáenz, executive director of Project MALES and professor at the University of Texas at Austin, served on the report’s advisory committee.

 Invitation to Partner: Men of Color in Community Colleges (Minority Male Community College Collaborative, Nov.
 2014)

 Covarrubias, R., & Stone, J. (2014).
 Self-Monitoring Strategies as a Unique Predictor of Latino Male Student Achievement.
 Journal of Latinos and Education, (ahead-of-print), 1-16.